 Uno.UI - Performance

-This article lists a number of performance tips to optimize your Uno Platform application.
+This article lists various performance tips to optimize your Uno Platform application.

 Here's what to look for: